Chris Cornell: Death and aftermath

 On July 11, 2017, the Detroit Police Department released the full police report on Cornell's death, along with photographs from Cornell's hotel room and the 911 call from the MGM Grand Detroit from the night of Cornell's death.
 The call was made by a hotel employee at 12:56 a.m., reporting "a nonresponsive guest...inside of Room 1136."
 According to the report, Martin Kirsten (Cornell's bodyguard) was at the singer's hotel room at 11:30 p.m. to help him with his computer.
-It also says that Cornell's wife, Vicky, talked to her husband at 11:35 p.m.
-Alarmed by what she heard, Vicky phoned Kirsten at 12:15 am to ask him to check on her husband "because he did not sound like he was OK."
+It also says that Vicky talked to Cornell at 11:35 p.m.
+Alarmed by what she heard, Vicky phoned Kirsten at 12:15 a.m. to ask him to check on Cornell "because he did not sound like he was OK."
 According to Vicky, Cornell kept saying, "I am just tired," and hung up the phone.
 The call prompted Kirsten to go to Cornell's suite to check on him.
-Unable to enter the room because of the interior latch, Kirsten returned to his room and called hotel security.
-Security refused to assist.
+Unable to enter the room because of the interior latch, Kirsten returned to his room and called hotel security, who refused to assist.

 Kirsten told police that he went to Cornell's room at around 12:15 a.m., but could not access the locked room.
 He then had a telephone conversation with Vicky, who instructed him to kick the door open, as the hotel staff refused to do it.
 Kirsten told police in a signed statement that he kicked the bedroom door 6–7 times before it opened, then went inside, and the bathroom door was partially opened and he could see Cornell's feet.
 Kirsten said that Vicky was on the phone with him the whole time asking for updates.
-Kirsten said in his statement that he loosened the band around Cornell's neck, then tried to resuscitate him by compressing his chest.
+Kirsten said that he loosened the band around Cornell's neck, then tried to resuscitate him by compressing his chest.
 Medical personnel arrived at 12:56 a.m. and tried to resuscitate Cornell, with no success.
-Cornell was pronounced dead at around 1:30 a.m., an hour and 15 minutes after his bodyguard was first contacted by Cornell's wife.
+Cornell was pronounced dead at around 1:30 a.m., an hour and 15 minutes after his bodyguard was first contacted by Cornell's widow.